 Tracking your mail-in ballot varies by state: find your state information with this ballot tracker.

-The following writers contributed to this staff report:
+The following contributed to this staff report:

 Sophia Balunek, Editor-in-Chief

-Maxine Thornton, Managing editor
+Maxine Thornton, Managing Editor

 Zoe Bertsch, Copy Chief

-Noah Diedrich, News editor
+Noah Diedrich, News Editor

-Jacklyn Giles, Cynic news reporter
+Jacklyn Giles, Cynic News Reporter

-Andrew Gould, Cynic news reporter
+Andrew Gould, Cynic News Reporter

-Tallulah Lintern, Cynic news reporter
+Tallulah Lintern, Cynic News Reporter

-Larissa Scaffidi, Copy staff
+Larissa Scaffidi, Copy Staff

 Hannah Daneau, Copy Staff